BEST VPN SERVICES

-Simply put, no. In reality, many free VPNs do the absolute opposite and rely on user data collection as their primary source of income.
+Simply put, no. In reality, many free VPN sites do the absolute opposite and rely on user data collection as their primary source of income.

 Some keep track of the websites you visit and store the information to maintain a profile that they can sell off to other people, typically advertisers.

 Others bombard you with their recommendations and ads based on what they know about your online activities.